 Online learning courses - Dyslexia and significant reading difficulties

 In this video (3 mins 35 secs) we hear from the staff of Woronora Public School, who are participating in a whole school cohort.
 The principal, executive and teachers talk about gaining a common language and ongoing professional dialogue through the course and setting SMART goals for the students.

 Online learning courses - Understanding & supporting behaviour

 In this video (4 mins 1 sec) Belmont High School staff are involved in a tutor session focused on assessment for learning.
 This cohort is a mix of new and experienced teachers.
 Listen as they share their experiences in using a blended approach of tutor led sessions and studying individually online.

 Online learning courses - Dyspraxia and motor co-ordination difficulties

 Gaining a better understanding of the complexity of a motor coordination difficulty and its impact on student learning, has enabled this cohort of support and executive teachers from Penrith NSW to increase their knowledge and access to resources to assist other teachers.
 (3 mins 14 secs)

 Itinerant teachers, executives and mainstream teachers learn side by side in this cohort based in Dubbo, in rural NSW.
 Individuals share their favourite sections of this online course and how they will use it in their teaching.
 The course raises awareness and empathy towards students with a hearing loss.
 (3 mins 27 secs)

-Online learning courses – Inclusion of learners with speech, language and communication needs
+Online learning courses - Speech, language and communication needs